 - DEFERRED and the candidate should be permitted to resubmit the thesis in a revised form

-Masters by Research examiners will also be required to provide a numerical and honours level assessment.
+Master Research Degree examiners will also be required to provide a numerical and honours level assessment.

 If the majority of examiners classify your thesis as 'passed' (either passed without further change or subject to minor/substantial changes) your thesis will be classified as passed by the Dean, Graduate Research once the required changes have been made